cpmpercussion/homepage/_posts/2012-10-11-lunchbox-concert-at-the-anu-school-of-music.md

 type: post
 published: true
 meta: {}
 description: "I played a fun concert today with Gary France at the ANU School of Music.
-We played Maria Schnieder's "The Pretty Road" as a duo to open a Lunchbox"
+We played Maria Schnieder's The Pretty Road as a duo to open a Lunchbox"
 ---

 ![]({{ site.baseurl }}/assets/squarespace_images/2012-10-11-LunchboxConcertANU.jpg)